edumserrano/webpack-module-federation-with-angular/code-demos/basic-ng16/README.md

 ## Description

 The most bare-bones possible example of how to setup Webpack Module Federation where the shell lazy loads an Angular module using Angular routing.
 This project does NOT make use of the [@angular-architects/module-federation](https://www.npmjs.com/package/@angular-architects/module-federation) npm package which is usually used to setup module federation for Angular projects.
-The main idea is to show the basics for learning purposes.
+The main idea of this demo is to show the basics for learning purposes.

 The remote webpack module exposed by the mfe1 app contains an Angular module which the shell loads using Angular routing.